WE ALL HAVE LONGINGS IN OUR HEARTS THAT THIS WORLD CANNOT SATISFY (ECCL. 3:11).

 Jesus lived a life of perfect obedience to His Father.
 This was so He could be a righteous representative for us.
 (Romans 5:17; Hebrews 4:15)

 Jesus died a horrific death on a cross as a holy sacrifice.
-This was to pay for our sin.
+This was to pay the penalty that we owed for our sin.
 (Colossians 2:14; Galatians 2:20)

 Jesus physically rose from the dead three days later, in glorious victory.
 This was to break the curse of death, and to crush our Satanic enemy.
 (1 Corinthians 15)